Crews at collapse site find body, raising death toll to five - WTMJ

 The 2018 report was part of preliminary work by the engineering company conducting the building’s required inspections for a recertification due this year of the building’s structural integrity at 40 years.
 The condominium tower was built in 1981.

-A federal agency specializing in disaster losses and structure failures is dispatching a half-dozen scientists and engineers to collect firsthand information on the collapse for use in determining whether to pursue a more thorough study.
+A federal agency specializing in disaster losses and structure failures is sending a half dozen scientists and engineers to collect direct information for determining whether to pursue a more thorough study.

-The first team members arrived Friday, said Jason Averill, an official at the National Institute of Standards and Technology.
-That agency also investigated the collapse of the Twin Towers on 9/11, the Joplin, Missouri tornadoes and Hurricane Maria devastation in Puerto Rico.

-Separately, the government of Israel said it was sending a team of engineering and rescue specialists to assist in the search.
-Israeli media have reported that some 20 citizens of that country were believed to be among the missing.

 Another 22 people unaccounted for were from Argentina, Venezuela, Uruguay and Paraguay, including relatives of Paraguayan first lady Silvana de Abdo Benítez.